HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

   )
 }}

 The chart shows that version <a hreflang="en" href="https://github.com/GoogleChrome/workbox/releases/tag/v6.1.5">6.1.15</a> has the highest level of adoption compared to others.
-That version was released on April 13th, 2021 and the data we are using is from July 2021, so that was the latest version at that moment.
+That version was released on April 13th, 2021, and was the latest version at the time of our crawl in July 2021.

 There were <a hreflang="en" href="https://github.com/GoogleChrome/workbox/releases">more versions</a> released since that time, and based on the behavior observed on the chart, we expect them to become the most widely used shortly after being launched.